 2. Dealing with the insurance adjuster - When dealing with an insurance adjuster you need to be smart and watch what you say because it could later be used against you.
 Insurance companies have professionals working for them, so you should consider having a professional on your side.
 If you decide to hire an injury attorney, then your attorney will deal with the insurance company on your behalf.

 3. Keep documentation - You should document your damages by keeping a diary or journal of how you are feeling.
-Your diary or journal will help you prove the extent of your damages, and can mean a higher evaluation of your claim.
-This includes keeping doctors' excuses for missed work and keeping track of time you miss work for doctors’ appointments.
+Your diary or journal will help you prove the extent of your damages and can mean a higher evaluation of your claim.
+This includes keeping doctors' excuses for missed work and keeping track of the time you miss work for doctors’ appointments.
 Also, you should review and retain any medical bills or explanation of benefits forms that you receive from your health insurance company.

 4. Be thorough at your medical appointments - The medical records generated when you visit your doctor, physical therapist or other medical providers are very important.
 They will include your description of how you were injured, your physical complaints, your injuries, the doctor’s examination findings, and the treatment you received.
 It is important that you tell your medical providers everything that hurts, problems you are having with your injuries, etc. The insurance company will base its offer to you on this critical information.
 If you fail to tell the doctor everything that hurts, not only will it not be treated properly, but also no one will know about it.
 If you first begin to complain about some problem weeks or even months after you were hurt, the insurance company will likely claim that the problem was not from the accident and reduce their settlement offer to you.